(Last Updated on : 17/11/2014)

-The change of dancing style in Kathak, has reflected in the costume and performance dress of the dancers which has changed with the passage of time.
-Kathak, a traditional dance of North India, is blend of Hindu and Muslim cultures.
+, is blend of Hindu and Muslim cultures.
 This mixture of culture is reflected in its costumes.
 Costumes in Kathak are often similar to that shown in the Mughal Miniature Paintings

-The jewellery consists of bangles, earrings, a decorative belt, and ornaments worn on the hair and fingers.
-The major ornament is the 'Ghungaroo', chain of about 100-150 tiny bells worn over the ankles.
+and a decorative belt.
+Some ornaments are also worn on the hair and fingers.
+The major ornament of Kathak is the 'Ghungaroo', chain of about 100-150 tiny bells worn over the ankles.
 'Ghungaroo' is used for producing sounds synchronous with the rhythm produced by the percussion instruments